BalakumarBalasundaram/pyspark_pipeline/README.md

 What is essential for a ELT/ETL framework to achieve building faster datalake/datalakehouses?
 1. Should it be a simplified writing and executing ETL’s
 2. Should it be simple YAML Configuration?
-3. Should it support simple unit test and E2E test?
+3. Should it support developing simple unit test and E2E test?
 4. Should we use connectors built on top of apache spark to do source/sink data?
 5. How to structure the Spark ETL projects and speed up the development?
 6. With No code experience how to setup a data pipeline